Not To Stop

 Explanation

 The Incredible Shrinking Man cries in frustration over his fate.
 He is shrinking so fast that soon the tears have become an ocean, on whose edge he reaches out to the one distant rock on the horizon, which is how I remember the movie ending.
 Man lost on a beach of his own making, and not necessarily a safe one, reaching out to his dreams: the more unobtainable, the more attractive.
-In fact, the movie doesn’t end that way, but it does have a poetic monologue reviewing the metaphors of the story; probably the last time a writer was allowed final cut in Hollywood.
+In fact, the movie doesn’t end that way, but it does have a poetic monologue reviewing the metaphors of the story, one of the few times a writer was allowed final cut in Hollywood.

-In order to identify, approximate, preserve, and somehow resolve that instinctive, wordless, incoherent dream-leaping that takes place regularly in the numb nocturnal recesses of the brain, in limb limbo, that dark territory where the remains of our cosmic roots reside, the uselessly urbane brain turns to poetry.
+In order to identify, approximate, preserve, and somehow resolve that instinctive, wordless, incoherent dreamleaping which takes place regularly in the numb nocturnal recesses of the brain, in limb limbo, that dark territory where the remains of our cosmic roots reside, the urbane brain turns to poetry.

-This poem was originally called “Love at First Sight,” but I have at least three other poems called that, as I suppose we all look to visions, miracles, serendipities as ways to measure enchantment in a world largely without it.
+This poem was originally called “Love at First Sight,” but I have at least three other poems called that, as I suppose we all look to visions and miracles as ways to measure enchantment in a world largely without it.

-Such trances are traditionally encouraged in beach resorts, Disneylands for adults, lulled by cinematic memories, technicolor tides.
+Such trances are traditionally encouraged in beach resorts, as well as in the Technicolor tides of film.
 Adolescents experience surging loves, impossible dreams, which drive them, or haunt them, for the rest of their lives.
-So in that suspiciously man-made sun, painting pastel bathers on a postcard sky, there is a genuine emotional link to infinity, a 3-D diptych of our youngest, and thus oldest, emotions.
+So in that suspiciously man-made sun, painting pastel bathers on a postcard sky, there is a genuine emotional link to infinity, a 3D diptych of our youngest, and thus oldest, emotions.

-The milestones of observed lives seem to blossom ruthlessly under such skies.
-I see about me as I sit here, pounding my cuneiform into stones, the nearsighted blur of sailors lined up on bended knees, white-suited spouses icinged in the equally outlandish photographer’s strobe, fat polyester parents blinking, at them, at me, Nepalese tangkas made flesh, living banners where the seven levels of ignorance and enlightenment coexist, the way to heaven illuminated on a towel, scrawled on the surf.
-In such frescos, on such promenades, all sorts of plants blossom, ripen, and season; date, honeymoon, and retire.
+The milestones of our lives seem to blossom ruthlessly under such skies.
+I see about me as I sit here, pounding my cuneiform into stones, the nearsighted blur of sailors lined up on bended knees, white-suited spouses icing’d in the equally outlandish photographer’s strobe, fat polyester parents blinking, at them, at me, Nepalese tangkas made flesh, living banners where the seven levels of ignorance and enlightenment coexist, the way to heaven illuminated on a towel, scrawled on the surf.
+In such frescos, on such promenades, all sorts of plants blossom and ripen; date, honeymoon, and retire.
 A beach is a flash book where other people’s lives flip in front of us.

-The first minute of a Beethoven sonata contains the kernels from which the rest of it explodes like popcorn.
-In the same way, I think I, at least, have returned to the scene of the crime in Oahu, to the template where I started, to watch my beginnings from a safe distance.
+The first minute of a Beethoven sonata contains the kernels from which the rest of it explodes like pop-up books.
+In the same way, I’ve returned to the scene of the crime in Oahu, to the template where I started, to watch my beginnings from a safe distance.
 Like weeping over a bad old song, prudence and experience have had no effect on unfortunate melodies.
-The muzak of youth is forever exempt from judgement.
+The Muzak of youth is forever exempt from judgment.
 The Chinese lanterns of first love dangle always from the same trees.